Knowing when to call for emergency repair

 One thing is for certain when you hire a contractor for chimney services and repairs, you want to hire one that has proven experience in how to repair a chimney.
 A chimney leak isn’t always what it seems to be, so when you have water stains on the ceiling and walls close to the chimney, it may not be the chimney leaking but the roof.

 The chimney on your home is a part of the structure, whether you use the fireplace or not.
 Having it inspected once is recommended regardless, and if you use the fireplace for heat, it should be a “must-do” on your homeowner’s list of chores and tasks.
-Call (516) 986-3979 today for your chimney repair needs in Long Island and Farmingdale, NY.
+Call (516) 986-3979 with All American Home Improvement Inc today for your chimney repair in Long Island and Farmingdale, NY needs.